MicrosoftDocs/appcenter-docs/docs/diagnostics/limitations.md

 - You can only add one binary and one text attachment to a crash report.
 - Android React Native source maps are not supported.

-## Windows Support

-- User identification is not supported yet for UWP, WPF and WinForms applications.

 ## Handled Errors

 - Errors are only available in the Xamarin, Unity, WPF and WinForms platform.